-Their mission involved entering Japanese waters and launching their bombers from the carrier's deck, then flying several hundred miles West to drop their bomb-loads on Japan and eventually "ditch" their planes in Manchuria.
-To its 80 volunteers, the prospect of surviving the raid was bleak and offered the likelihood of almost certain death -- or at the very least -- capture and torture at the hands of the Japanese.
+Their mission required that they enter Japanese waters and then fly several hundred miles West to drop their bomb-load on five Japanese cities, and eventually "ditch" their planes in Manchuria farther West.
+To its 80 volunteers, the prospect of surviving the raid was bleak and offered the likelihood of almost certain death or, at the very least, capture and torture at the hands of the Japanese.